JonathanWenger/pycalib/README.md

 A script will automatically download the MNIST dataset if an experiment is run on it.

+#### CIFAR-100

+When the CIFAR-100 experiment is run, there is an option to automatically download the dataset.

 #### ImageNet 2012

 Due to the size of the data, only a script replicating the experiments is provided.
 The ImageNet validation data can be